bmdepesa/lasso/README.md

    \|/
 ```
 # lasso
-A collection of scripts to speed up common tasks when working with Rancher
+A collection of scripts to simplify common tasks when working with Rancher

 _I don't claim that these are good, only good enough.
 Please submit PRs for anything you can make better!_